www-splitcells-net/net.splitcells.network/doc/manual/setup.md

 The manuals for each commands can be viewed via "man <command>".

+# Configuration

+One can enable extended logging by setting the environment variable 'log_level' to 'debug': 'export log_level=debug'

 # End Your Adventure

 So you decided that enough is enough?